JanisErdmanis/MDrop/README.md

 # About

-  Magnetic droplet surface evolution boundary integral algorithms (BIE or BEM) according to magnetosatics and Stokes equations in general 3D case are presented in this repository.
+  Magnetic droplet surface evolution boundary integral algorithms (BIE or BEM) according to magnetostatics and Stokes equations in general 3D case are presented in this repository.

 # Requirements

-  The code is written in `julia 0.4` and should work fine with latter versions.
-The code depends on `JLD.jl` which stores and loads meshes and simulations; `SurfaceGeometry.jl` which deals with mesh generation, stabilisation and others which are used for processing simulation results.
+  The code is written in `julia 0.4` and tested extensively  on `Ubuntu 16.04`.
+Main dependencies of the code are `JLD.jl` which stores and loads meshes and simulations; `SurfaceGeometry.jl` which deals with mesh generation, stabilization and others which are used for processing simulation results;

-Assuming you are `Ubuntu` user install required dependencies `sudo apt-get install -y libcgal-dev liblapack-dev libblas-dev`, `sudo apt-get install csh hdf5-tools cmake` and if you want to use Distmesh mesh you also need Matlab.
+Assuming you are `Ubuntu` install required dependencies with `sudo apt-get install -y libcgal-dev liblapack-dev libblas-dev`, `sudo apt-get install csh hdf5-tools cmake` and if you want to use Distmesh for mesh generation you also need Matlab.
 In julia REPL execute following lines
 ```
 Pkg.init()
 Pkg.add("JLD")